Please use this page to search the most frequently asked questions about the Office of Clinical and Experiential Learning.

 This is an important question and calls for an extended answer.

 Second, think about what else you want to take.
 You have approximately 56 upper-year credits as a day student entering your second year, and approximately 52 as an evening student after you finish the required courses lasting through the middle of your second year.
 With those credits you’ll want to shape the program that gives you the best overall education – and also, of course, meets specific requirements in the curriculum, such as taking Evidence and Professional Responsibility.
 You may want to explore several potential practice areas, or to work deeply in just one, and you may want to take some courses for bar preparation.
-And you may want to choose clinical and experiential courses that complement the doctrinal classes you are taking; skills courses and doctrinal ones can complement and build on each other.
+And you may want to choose clinical and experiential courses that complement the doctrinal classes you are taking; skills courses and doctrinal ones can enhance and build on each other.

 One part of thinking about what else you want to take is simply making sure you have the credits available to take the courses you want at the right time.
 For example, if you are interested in taking a demanding, high-credit clinic in your third year (as a day student), you’ll certainly need to make sure you take care of other important courses in your second year.
-This is especially the case if you take a full-time immersion course in your third year; we have two of them, the Clinical Year, in which you work in three full- time placements through the year, and the Pro Bono Scholars Program, in which you take the bar in February of your third year and then go on to a full-time placement afterwards.
+This is especially the case if you take a full-time immersion course in your third year; we have two of them, the Clinical Year (not offered in 2016-17), in which you work in three full- time placements through the year, and the Pro Bono Scholars Program, in which you take the bar in February of your third year and then go on to a full-time placement afterwards.
 (It’s also possible to combine these two programs.)
 If you these courses, you will need to make sure that you select your second-year courses carefully, because you won’t have room for many other classes in your third year.

 Third, consider choosing clinical and experiential courses so that you develop your skills in the second year and then build on what you’ve learned in a more ambitious class in the third year.
 This kind of progression may be harder for evening students to arrange, but it’s worth keeping in mind for everyone.
 For example, in your second year you might take a simulation course or an externship; both of those give you experience with legal skills but usually not in contexts where you are the person primarily responsible for a client’s wellbeing.
 Then in your third year you might take a clinic in which you do undertake the actual representation of clients.
 But this isn’t the only way to proceed; our high-credit clinics in a sense build this progression into a single course, by combining classroom skills training with simultaneous casework experience.